-- A wide variety of stream channel habitat types are found in the watershed, and several enhancement opportunities exist. - Stream habitat surveys suggest that lack of large woody material, poor riffles, and, to a somewhat lesser extent, poor or fair pools and riparian areas limit fish habitat in surveyed streams.
+- A wide variety of stream channel habitat types are found in the watershed, and several enhancement opportunities exist. - Stream habitat surveys suggest that poor riffles, poor to fair large wood conditions, and generally fair riparian conditions limit fish habitat in surveyed streams.
+Pool conditions also limit fish habitat in some surveyed reaches but are generally better than conditions for the other stream habitat variables.